Legal-NLP-EkStep/legal_NER/README.md

 # legal_NER
-## 1. Why Seperate NER for Indian Legal Texts?
+## 1. Why Seperate NER for Indian Court Judgments?
 Named Entities Recognition is commonly studied problem in Natural Language Processing and many pre-trained models are publicly available.
 However legal documents have peculiar named entities like names of petitioner, respondent, court, statute, provision, precedents,  etc. These entity types are not recognized by standard Named Entity Recognizer like spacy.
 Hence there is a need to develop a Legal NER model.
-But ther are no publicly available annotated datasets for this task.
-In order to help the data annotation process, we have created this rule based approach on top of pretrained spacy models.
-The NER tags created could be inspected by humans to correct which eventually could be used to train an AI model.
+But ther are no publicly available annotated datasets for this task for Indian courts.
+Due to peculiarity of Indian legal processes and terminoligies used, it is important to develop seperate legal NER for Indian court judgment texts.

 ## 2. Which Legal Entities are covered?
 Some entities are extracted from Preamble of the judgements and some from judgement text.
 Preamble of judgment contains formatted metadata like names of parties, judges, lawyers,date, court etc. The text following preamble till the end of the judgment is called as the "judgment".
 Below is an example ![Example NER output](NER_example.png)